bebatut-slides/2020/14_07_ismb/slides.md

 Note:
 - Learning by doing
-- Exercises: GTN, OLS, The Carpentries
+- Provide regular assessment (Exercises: GTN, The Carpentries) and tasks to do (OLS) for self-testing
-- Give them the opportunity and tools to teach their colleagues
+- Give them the opportunity and tools to teach their colleagues and communities
+- Show them how to contribute
+    - during workshop, show them how to fix an error in tutorials
-- Build Path from learners to instructors and developer of training content
+- Build path from learners to instructors and developer of training content

 ----
 <!-- .slide: data-background="images/interaction.jpg" data-state="dim-background" -->